j-friedrich/multi-scale/README.md

 # Multi-scale approaches for high-speed imaging and analysis of large neural populations

-This code accompanies the paper [Multi-scale approaches for high-speed imaging and analysis of large neural populations](https://doi.org/10.1101/091132) [bioRxiv, 2016]
+This code accompanies the paper [Multi-scale approaches for high-speed imaging and analysis of large neural populations](https://doi.org/10.1101/091132) [PLoS Comput Biol.
+2017; in press]

 ### Requirements